markbrutx/portfolio2025/README.md

   - Display current time.
 - **About Me**: A bio modal with application opening capabilities and a planned personalized video introduction.
 - **Loading Screen**: A seamless, Apple-style loading screen to ensure all elements are preloaded for a smooth user experience.
+- **Skills Component**: A standalone component written entirely in Angular 19 syntax, featuring a comprehensive showcase of skills.

 ### ðŸš§ In Progress

-- **Scrollable Window for Static Content**: Developing a scrollable window to showcase the 'Experience' section effectively.
+- **Experience Section**: A unified enhancement to the 'Experience' section, including scrollable content, creative redesign, and richer interactivity to effectively showcase projects and companies.

 ### ðŸ“Œ Upcoming

-- **Scrollable Window for Static Content**:
-- **Loading Screen**: A seamless loading screen to ensure all elements are properly preloaded for a smooth user experience.
-Embed static landing pages for modular portfolios.
-- **Creative Experience Section**: Redesign to showcase companies and projects creatively.
 - **Long-Term Projects**:
   - **Light Novel Reader**: Release a demo and link it in the portfolio.
   - **Resume Enhancer**: Link the completed project in the portfolio as a demo.